helenclx/leilukin-site/src/articles/myarticles/anti-harry-potter-jk-rowling-masterlist.md

 ## Podcasts

 <ul class="content-list">
     <li><a href="https://soundcloud.com/shriekingshack" target="_blank">The Shrieking Shack</a> — A book reading podcast hosted by Xeecee and Liz.
-Originally a <cite>Harry Potter</cite> reread podcast made by and for lapsed fans that goes through every chapter of the <cite>Harry Potter</cite> books and their film adaptations and analyses the writing and politics of the series and J.K.
-Rowling.</li>
+Originally a <cite>Harry Potter</cite> reread podcast made by and for lapsed fans that goes through every chapter of the <cite>Harry Potter</cite> books and their film adaptations and analyses the writing and politics of the series and J. K. Rowling.</li>
 </ul>